 Clinical quality registries are powerful tools to improve care and are used across healthcare.

-At AEPCC, we’re setting up a Clinical Quality Registry (CQR) for early psychosis, which will be the first of its kind in Australia.
+At AEPCC, we have set up a Clinical Quality Registry (CQR) for early psychosis, which will be the first of its kind in Australia.

 Analysing the data collected will give us greater insight into treatment, care, and symptoms related to early psychosis, and will hopefully lead to improved outcomes for the lived experience community.